3Catboba/WeatherReport/README.md

   The login page is implemented using MVVM deisgn.

 ### Software Design Patterns:
-  Four Patterns are used in the project:
+  Four Patterns are used in the project, each one is explained with example of code provided.
   1. Singleton Pattern
     This pattern ensures that a class has only one instance and provides a global point of access to it.
 In your project, the MongoDBHelper is effectively used as a singleton, though not explicitly implemented as one. example